-We reflect the demographics of the vibrant, diverse communities where our colleagues live and work.
+We reflect the demographics of the vibrant, diverse, urban communities where our colleagues live and work.
 In fact, over 50 languages (4) are spoken by our colleagues.

 (1) Total workforce and senior management team are as of December 31, 2020.
-Board members are as of September 8, 2021.
+Board members are as of November 24, 2021.